eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_parameter_server.rst

 Memory requirements
 ^^^^^^^^^^^^^^^^^^^

 The parameter server uses five services and an optional publisher.
-These need to be taken into account on the rmw-microxrcedds package memory configuration:
+These need to be taken into account on the `rmw_microxrcedds` package memory configuration:

+..
+TODO(pgarrido): Add link to memory conf tutorial when ready

 .. code-block:: python